viralharia/profile-repo-netlify-cms/src/pages/blog/2019-09-18-java-integer-cache-why-integer-valueof-127-integer-valueof-127-is-true.md

 ### Word of Caution
 * This behaviour is exhibited only when using - `Integer.valueOf()`. when initializing the `Integer` object either by directly assigning the int literal to Integer object and compiler using `Integer.valueOf()` under the hood or manually initializing Integer object by calling `Integer.valueOf()` method.
 * If we use 'new' operator to initialize the `Integer` object, then `IntegerCache` does not come into the picture and a new object is created every time.
+(This feature was supposed to be deprecated in Java 9.
+I will have confirm on this.)

 ```java
 public class Code {